UMBRELLA MAGAZINE

 My first impression of Italy when I stepped off the train was

-the Italian way of life.
+that Fellini was not so much a genius, as a documentarian of the Italian way of life.
 I felt I was living in the "film" while

 in Italy.
 I had hoped to meet Plinio Mesciulam and see the